 The Museum's collection of still photographs consists of both original prints and negatives.
 The original prints include those of Edward Curtis, Timothy O’Sullivan, John Hillers, Carleton Watkins, and Felice Beato, as well as some unique copies, found nowhere else.
 The Museum's negatives comprise the largest and most comprehensive collection of ethnographic photographs of California Indians (ca. 3,500).

 The Museum has the largest sound collection in an American anthropology museum.
 One of the largest and oldest ethnographic sound collections in the country, it is the largest and most comprehensive sound collection for California Indian song and language, and the third largest ethnographic wax-cylinder collection in America (2,713 items, produced 1901–38).
-There are also important holdings from Africa and Asia.
+Visit the California Language Archive for a catalog of the Museum's California Indian sound collection.
+The Museum also has important holdings from Africa and Asia.